Which Private Search Engine Should You Pick - The Short Answer

 5. Mojeek

-• Own crawler and index
+• Own crawler and index, independent of other engines

 • No tracking, no profiling